Synaco/prolug-linux-admin/unit5/u5_lab.md

 14. `ls`
 15. `unalias ls`
     - How did `ls` change on your screen?
+        - `ls` alias didn't exist so it didn't do anything different.

 No worries, there are two ways to fix the mess you've made.
 Nothing you've done is permanent, so logging out and reloading a shell (logging back in) would fix this.